laplamgor/kantai3d/README.md

 # Installation

-Currently Kantai3D is only available for PC and there for two options to install it.
+Currently Kantai3D is only available for limited platforms and there are a few options to install it.

 For PC Chrome user, please check out the [Chrome Extension](https://github.com/laplamgor/kantai3d-chrome-extension).